7118-eth/thunder-sweep/README.md

 The **fastest** publicly available multi-wallet management solution, built with TypeScript and Deno.
 ThunderSweep leverages multi-threading (JS Workers) and multicall technology to achieve unparalleled performance for massive wallet operations.

+> 🏆 **Performance Claim**: If you know of a faster, publicly available solution with an MIT license, please open an issue with performance benchmarks and a link to the repository.
+We will update our claims accordingly and acknowledge your solution.

 ## ✨ Features

 - 🔑 Load seed phrases from environment variables